Modules available in Michaelmas Term:

 ZM6 Cell assembly and interactions

-Module Organiser: Dr Tim Weil
+Module Organiser: Professor Tim Weil

-(Course shared with PDN)
+(inter-departmental course with PDN)

 Cells are highly organised and dynamic structures.
 In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment in order to fulfil specialised physiological functions in animals.
 Our current knowledge of these vital topics will be presented in depth, with a focus on the molecular mechanisms that regulate cell behaviour and the use of state-of-the-art live imaging techniques to visualise these dynamic processes.
 We will examine how cells use basic cell biological mechanisms in their complex activities within animals, including cellular behaviour during development and how cellular activities provide key physiological functions in the adult.